 TGBF editor, add the text below under clause 11.55.1.6 (Sensing measurement session termination) in P165L5.

-n.
+During the non-TB sensing measurement exchange, an AP as a sensing responder shall only transmit a Sensing Measurement Termination frame to an unassociated non-AP STA as a sensing initiator either in an A-MPDU aggregated with the Sensing Measurement Report frame if required, or as an S-MPDU frame SIFS after SR2SI NDP.

 References: References: P802.11bfD5.0, P802.11REVmeD7.0 and P802.11bkD3.0.